-Co-artistic directors Paul Bedard and Katie Palmer founded TIA simultaneously with their first production, Nijinsky in Asylum.
+Co-artistic directors Paul Bedard and Katie Palmer founded TIA simultaneously with their first production, Nijinsky in Asylum, in 2010.
 This dance piece unpacks the story of Vaslav Nijinsky, famed dancer and choreographer of the Ballet Russes.
-He spent the first 30 years of his life building a career and the second 30 years in an insane asylum.
+He spent the first 30 years of his life dancing and choreographing, and he spent the last 30 years in an insane asylum.
 We focused not on the asylum he was kept in, but on the asylum we could offer him.
-Just as countries provide political asylum to whistle-blowers, dissidents, and refugees, we seek to provide asylum through theater.
-We seek to use the stage as a safe space for unsafe ideas so that audiences may walk away active and empowered.
+Just as countries provide political asylum to whistleblowers, dissidents, and refugees, we seek to provide asylum through theater.
+We seek to use the stage as a safe space for unsafe ideas.

-¡Olé!, a flamenco-infused piece about an affair between Federico García Lorca and Salvador Dalí, investigates the very nature of art and why we humans insist on making it. ¡Olé! toured to the Chicago Fringe Festival where it won the Audience Favorite Award, to the Rochester Fringe Festival where it won Best Touring Production, and overseas to the Czech Republic.
+Also in 2013, we premiered ¡Olé!, a flamenco-infused piece about an affair between Federico García Lorca and Salvador Dalí. ¡Olé! toured to the Chicago Fringe where it won the Audience Favorite Award, to the Rochester Fringe where it won Best Touring Production, and overseas to the Czech Republic.
 The Prague Fringe Review acclaimed, "Boldly offering the right kind of asylum to two significantly edgy masters, this is essential theater, and it is beautiful."